Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 +++ exited (status 0) +++
 ```

-It looks for a file to read, and then outputs it's content.
+It looks for a file to read, and then outputs its content.
 Remember that it swaps it's uid to *leviathan6*'s (look at **getuid()**)

 A while ago creating a symbolic link linking to user's password was the solution.